-- Higher sales figure.
-A total of 1,930,263 5th Gen Explorers were sold.
-This matters to me because the more model that was sold, the better after market car parts, and support from the community.
+- High sales figures: A total of 1,930,263 5th generation Explorers were sold, which matters to me because greater sales numbers indicate better aftermarket car parts and support from the community.

 The drivers seat.
 What a beauty.